 - First zoo in the country where endangered Gharials were born in captivity in 1980.

 - A unique White tiger safari was established in the Zoological Park on 1st October 1991.
+It is the 1st White tiger safari in India.

 - Wonderful site for wildlife conservation and education where one can experience integration of ex-situ and in-situ conservation of wild fauna and flora.